Costs of Manual Vendor Onboarding

 Slow Processing Time

 Manual onboarding tends to be slower than automated processes.
 Delays in vendor onboarding can hinder business operations, especially when quick access to goods or services is crucial to your business.
+Additionally, vendors may not want to work with your organization if your onboarding process is too complex or takes too long.

 Lack of Visibility